onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 vf\_module\_index
 +++++++++++++++++

-R-50816 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource **MAY** contain the metadata map value parameter ‘vf\_module\_index’.
+R-50816 A VNF's Heat Orchestration Template's OS::Nova::Server Resource **MAY** contain the metadata map value parameter 'vf\_module\_index'.

-R-54340 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vf\_module\_index’ **MUST** be declared as type: ‘number’.
+R-54340 A VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vf\_module\_index' **MUST** be declared as type: 'number'.

-R-09811 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vf\_module\_index’ **MUST NOT** have parameter contraints defined.
+R-09811 A VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vf\_module\_index' **MUST NOT** have parameter contraints defined.

-R-37039 A VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vf\_module\_index’ **MUST NOT** be enumerated in the Heat Orchestration Template’s environment file.
+R-37039 A VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vf\_module\_index' **MUST NOT** be enumerated in the Heat Orchestration Template's environment file.

-R-22441 If a VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vf\_module\_index’ is passed into a Nested YAML file, the parameter name ‘vf\_module\_index’ **MUST NOT** change.
+R-22441 If a VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vf\_module\_index' is passed into a Nested YAML file, the parameter name 'vf\_module\_index' **MUST NOT** change.

-R-55306 If a VNF’s Heat Orchestration Template’s OS::Nova::Server Resource metadata map value parameter ‘vf\_module\_index’ **MUST NOT** be used in a VNF’s Volume Template; it is not supported.
+R-55306 If a VNF's Heat Orchestration Template's OS::Nova::Server Resource metadata map value parameter 'vf\_module\_index' **MUST NOT** be used in a VNF's Volume Template; it is not supported.

-The vf_module_index parameter indicates which instance of the module is being deployed into the VNF.
+The vf\_module_index parameter indicates which instance of the module is being deployed into the VNF.
 This parameter may be used in cases where multiple instances of the same incremental module may be instantiated for scaling purposes.
 The index